 The communication sciences and disorders (CSD) major at Elms empowers you to help people with speech, language, and hearing conditions.
 CSD students study everything from physiology to neuroscience to understand the factors that influence, and sometimes impede, communication.

 A degree in CSD prepares you for careers in speech-language pathology, audiology, or education of the deaf and hard of hearing.
 In addition to learning the normal processes of speech, language, and hearing, you will cover assessment and intervention strategies for a range of impairments.
 These include:

 - Phonological problems

 All of our CSD faculty are licensed professionals currently working in the industry.
 Our small class sizes lead to lively discussion with peers and faculty, who bring their knowledge and real-world experience into lectures, assignments, and readings.

 Similar to other undergraduate programs in the region, the Elms CSD major is a pre-professional program.
-Students will gain the academic and clinical experience needed to enter graduate programs in CSD, which are required before earning a license as a certified speech-language pathologist or audiologist.
+You will gain the academic and clinical experience needed to enter graduate programs in CSD, which are required before earning a license as a certified speech-language pathologist or audiologist.

 Many CSD majors opt to double major in communication sciences and disorders and speech-language pathology assistant (SLPA).
-With the option of earning either your bachelor of arts or associate of science degree in SLPA, students can increase their job prospects.
+With the option of earning either your bachelor of arts or associate of science degree in SLPA, you can increase your job prospects.
 While CSD graduates typically continue to graduate school right away, SLPA graduates can immediately find employment working in schools and educational settings, assisting speech therapists with vital intervention tasks.

 Cara DeTour '15